isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``lease4-resend-ddns`` and ``lease6-resend-ddns`` can be used to generate
-a request to ``kea-dhcp-ddns`` to update the DNS entries for an existing
+a request to :iscman:`kea-dhcp-ddns` to update the DNS entries for an existing
 lease.
 The desired lease is selected by a single parameter, ``"ip-address"``.
 For an update request to be generated, DDNS updating must be enabled
 and DNS entries must have already been made (or attempted) for the lease.